apache/druid/docs/multi-stage-query/reference.md

 The multi-stage query task engine supports the [SQL context parameters](../querying/sql-query-context.md), as well as its own set of specific context parameters.
 Use these parameters to tailor how Druid executes your query.

+You can specify the context parameters in SELECT, INSERT, or REPLACE statements.

 For detailed instructions on configuring query context parameters, refer to [Query context](../querying/query-context.md).

-Note: While the examples above use the `SELECT` statement, you can also specify context parameters in Druid SQL queries that use `INSERT` or `REPLACE`.

 The following table lists the context parameters for the MSQ task engine: